Vicente Fernández: Family

 Fernández married María del Refugio Abarca "Cuquita" on 27 December 1963, the sister of a close friend of his whom he met in his hometown.
-Three children were born from the marriage, Vicente Jr., Gerardo, and Alejandro and a fourth daughter, Alejandra, is his niece, whom they adopted.
+Three children were born from the marriage, Vicente Jr., Gerardo, and Alejandro and a fourth, Alejandra, is his niece, whom they adopted.
 From their children they had 11 grandchildren and 5 great-grandchildren.
 Throughout his life he was accused by several persons of being unfaithful, which he always rejected.
+In addition to his biological children, he was also the godfather of Pedro Fernández.

 With his sons Alejandro and Vicente Jr, both singers, Vicente went on stage to sing with them on several occasions.
 The last time he went on stage was to sing with his son Alejandro, and to promote the musical career of one of his grandsons, Alex, in 2019.

 On the day of his death, his fortune was valued at $25 million.

 Health issues

 Fernandez suffered from cancer on two occasions: in 2002 he overcame prostate cancer and in 2012 he had a tumor removed from his liver.
 In 2013 he suffered a thrombosis that caused him to lose his voice temporarily and in 2015 he underwent surgery to remove abdominal hernias.
 He had chosen to refuse a liver transplant in 2012.
 In 2021 he was admitted to the hospital for two days to be treated for a urinary tract infection and was diagnosed with Guillain-Barré syndrome.